Due Diligence on Multifamily Property

 When reviewing any specific apartment building to acquire the preventative maintenance can make or break your deal.
 Investors tend to understand when acquiring single family homes that you should look at the roof, HVAC system, plumbing, electrical, appliances and all of the major systems.
-However, when purchasing a multifamily building these costs are amplified significantly.
+However, when purchasing multifamily real estate, these costs are amplified significantly.
 If you are buying a 100 unit building you may have 100 AC units, 100 dishwashers, 100 water heaters, 100 units with old plumbing, a huge roof to replace in the future, 100 units with windows and doors.
-To get a true assessment of your capital expenditures its important to make a list of all of these items and do a full inspection outlining the useful lives of the major systems. it is extremely important to do this so your costs do not run away from you.
+To get a true assessment of your capital expenditures its important to make a list of all of these items and do a full inspection outlining the useful lives of the major systems. it is extremely important to perform your due diligence in apartment complexes, so your costs do not run away from you.
 For example, if you are reviewing a 100 unit building you want to understand how many water heaters need to be replaced now, how many units might need to be replaced in the next 5 years, 10 years, 15 years and more.
 It might cost approximately $500 to purchase and install each water heater and that could be a $50,000 expense on a 100 unit building.
 When looking at your cash flow streams into the future, it is important to outline and allocate funds monthly into a reserve account for these types of items to insure you do not have huge expenses coming that you are unaware of or not ready for.
 It’s like budgeting for that new car or new home you want to buy, you need to allocate funds in your budget for these types of future capital expenditures.

 UNDERSTANDING YOUR RENT AMOUNTS